vigneshsweekaran/flipdazed.github.io/_posts/2019-10-23-05-Basic-Mathematical-Operations-and-Debugging.md

 **Modify the earlier Fibonacci Series example to loop the calculation of $S_{t+1}$:**
 1. Set `sigma` to have a value of 1000%
 2. print the current price `s_t` at each time step
-3. Stop the similution once the stock price reaches zero
+3. Stop the simulation once the stock price reaches zero

 **Hint** Remember that you can reassign the variable `s_t` and you will want a new `epsilon = np.random.standard_normal()` to be calculated at each iteration.
 Also using `0` exactly might take a while to converge, for example $10^{-250}$ is still not zero but in finance anything less than $0.01 is essentially zero.
 Another way you can represent `0.01` is in exponential form as `1e-2` which stands for $10^{-2}$